 • The company is required to adopt IFRS 9, Financial Instruments, effective October 1, 2018.
 IFRS 9 replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 includes revised guidance on the classification and measurement of financial assets and liabilities, including a new expected credit loss model for calculating impairment of financial assets and the new general hedge accounting requirements.
-It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
-Although the permissible measurement bases for financial assets - amortised cost, fair value through other comprehensive income (FVOCI) and fair value through profit or loss (FVTPL) - are similar to IAS 39, the criteria for classification into the appropriate measurement category are significantly different.
+It also carries forward the guidance on recognition and derecognition of financial assets - amortised cost, fair value through other comprehensive income (FVOCI) and fair value through profit or loss (FVTPL) - are similar to IAS 39, the criteria for classification into the appropriate measurement category are significantly different.
 IFRS 9 replaces the 'incurred loss' model in IAS 39 with an 'expected credit loss' (ECL) model, which means that a loss event will no longer need to occur before an impairment allowance is recognized.